Good Versus Evil In America | Have You Chosen A Side? | The Hardhat Intellectual

 And so they always had to go to the Nazis to get shit done, like when they couldn't agree or whatever.

-And it's just crazy how they were able to leverage such a small amount of influence in order to ultimately take over the whole country and almost the entire western hemisphere, right?
+And it's just crazy how they were able to leverage such a small amount of influence in order to ultimately take over the whole country and almost the entire Western hemisphere, right?

-Like some of that's uh because the economy is bad, but a lot of that can be explained by like drug problems, mental health issues, what like other explanations that aren't really, you know, the system's broken, right?
+Like some of that's because the economy is bad, but a lot of that can be explained by like drug problems, mental health issues, what like other explanations that aren't really, you know, the system's broken, right?

-And but when you get unemployment up to 30%, when one in three people are getting up every morning and they're going out and they're looking for work all day and they're coming home having found none for months and then for years, there starts to be serious radicalization.
+And, but when you get unemployment up to 30%, when one in three people are getting up every morning and they're going out and they're looking for work all day and they're coming home having found none for months and then for years, there starts to be serious radicalization.

-And I think the reason we haven't seen radicalization in the United States yet to the, I mean, we have certain a little bit, you know, with this Marxist shit, but we haven't seen real radicalization yet because it hasn't gotten bad enough.
+And I think the reason we haven't seen radicalization in the United States yet to the, I mean, we have a little bit, you know, with this Marxist shit, but we haven't seen real radicalization yet because it hasn't gotten bad enough.

-But when it gets bad, people find somebody to blame, just like the the Nazis found the Jews, and it's never justified and it's always rash, and and there's a there's tremendous consensus and force and it happens like that.
+But when it gets bad, people find somebody to blame, just like the Nazis found the Jews, and it's never justified and it's always rash.

 Exactly.

-We gotta, we have to have to do it by all means, we have to keep our shit together because if we get to a point where one in three Americans is unable to work, we're gonna see some major radicalization, violent radicalization, gestapo type shit.
+We have to keep our shit together because if we get to a point where one in three Americans is unable to work, we're going to see some major radicalization, violent radicalization, Gestapo type shit.

 Absolutely.